MrFums/Valbot/README.md

 [Download here](https://github.com/MrFums/Valbot/releases/latest)

 Click on the zip file that says `Valbot-X.X.X` and unzip to where you would like the bot to be stored.
-Be advised to not put this in an Admin only folder as the bot must write the folder it is in to store runtime data.
+Be advised to not put this in an Admin only folder as the bot must write the folder it is in to manage the `config.ini` file it creates.

 ## Instructions

 1- Install Python 3.9.0.

-2- Open `Install_Packages.bat` as admin to install pakcages using pip.
+2- Open `PackageInstaller.bat` as admin to install pakcages using pip.
 Do this after every update to maintain functionality.

 3- Open `Valbot.py` and read the bot console.